Stephon Marbury: Beijing Ducks (2011–2017)

 During the 2011–2012 season, the Beijing Ducks, led by Stephon Marbury, started out the season with a 13–0 record.
 Like the previous two seasons, Marbury played in the starting five for the 2012 CBA All-Star match, but unlike the previous two years, his team made the playoffs.
 Averaging 45 points per game during the Shanxi series, Marbury led Beijing to their first ever CBA Finals match-up against the 7-time champion Guangdong Southern Tigers.
 Marbury then led his Beijing Ducks Team to the 2011–2012 season CBA championship.
 Following the team's championship, in May 2012, a statue of Marbury was unveiled on the lawn of the MasterCard Center, the 2008 Olympic basketball arena, in Beijing.
 Dennis Rodman spoke at the ceremony.

-Writing in the state-run China Daily, Marbury credited the success in his life to Chinese culture which he described as one "filled with love, compassion, and care".

 In the second game of the 2012–13 CBA season, Marbury tallied 13 assists in a victory over the Jilin Northeast Tigers.
 This was the highest number of assists Marbury had produced in a single game since his tenure with the Ducks began.
 He then scored 32 points in an away game against Liaoning.
 Beijing won that game by 4 points.
 He was named the CBA Foreign MVP for the season.

 On March 30, 2014, Marbury won a second CBA championship with the Beijing Ducks.
 On March 22, 2015, he won his third CBA championship with his team, as well as his first official CBA Finals MVP award.

 On February 25, 2017, Marbury announced he would retire at the end of the 2017-18 CBA season.

 On April 24, 2017, the Ducks officially parted ways with Marbury.